-Ahab is also mentioned in the record of the Assyrian King Shalmaneser III, against an Aramaen coalition.
+Ahab is also mentioned in the record of the Assyrian King Shalmaneser III, as taking part against an Aramaen coalition.
 None of the little states (like the northern kingdom, southern kingdom, Aram, etc.) could stand against Assyria alone, but if they united, it was possible.
 Ahab joined such a coalition.
-This kind of thing will happen again, in Isaiah 7, where Aram and Israel threaten to attack Jerusalem unless Hezekiah joins them against Assyria.
+This kind of thing will happen again in Isaiah 7, where Aram and Israel threaten to attack Jerusalem unless Hezekiah joins them against Assyria.

 I am Shalmaneser, the legitimate king, the king of the world, the king without rival, the “Great Dragon,” the only power within the four rims of the earth, overlord of all the princes, who has smashed all his enemies as if they be earthenware, the strong man, unsparing, who shows no mercy in battle,—the son of Ashurnasirpal, king of the world, king of Assyria, (grand)son of Tukulti-Ninurta, likewise king of the world, king of Assyria, a conqueror from the Upper Sea… (you get the point)…[I]n the first year of my rule, I crossed the Euphrates at its flood and marched towards the Western Sea…I departed from Argana and approached Karkara.
 I destroyed, tore down and burned down Karkara, his royal residence.
 He brought along to help him 1,200 chariots, 1,200 cavalrymen, 20,000 foot soldiers of Adad-’idri (i.e. Hadadezer) of Damascus, 700 chariots, 700 cavalrymen, 10,000 foot soldiers of Irhuleni from Hamath, 2,000 chariots, 10,000 foot soldiers of Ahab, the Israelite, 500 soldiers from Que, 1,000 soldiers from Musri, 10 chariots, 10,000 soldiers from Irqanata, 200 soldiers of Matinu-ba’lu from Arvad, 200 soldiers from Usanata, 30 chariots, 1[0?],000 soldiers of Adunu-ba’lu from Shian, 1,000 camel-riders of Gindibu’, from Arabia, [ … ],000 soldiers of Ba’sa, son of Ruhubi, from Ammon—(all together) these were twelve kings.
 They rose against me for a decisive battle.

-As for Elijah, he is not a corporate prophet.
-There were prophetic guilds, prophetic disciples, and prophets semi-attached to royal courts.
-There were lots of prophets, and an Israelite could not determine true from false by their position, only by their message.
+As for Elijah, he is not a corporate, an establishment prophet; There were prophetic guilds, prophetic disciples, and prophets semi-attached to royal courts.
+There were lots of prophets, and an Israelite could not determine true from false by their position or “office” (because there wasn’t such a thing), only by their message.

 Elijah is kind of a post-apocalyptic prophet.
 The golden age is gone and 100 odd years in the past.
 He feels very alone, facing off against the hundreds of royal prophets of Ahab’s court.
 Ahab had married Jezebel, a princess from Tyre, and this, perhaps, had increased the amount of syncretism in Ahab’s court.
 These chapters